3 Strategies to promote wellness in the workplace

 - Celebrate your employees not only on Employee Appreciation Day, but every day.
 A small message of encouragement or high five can go a long way.

-2. Come Together
+2. Come together

-Relationships at work — with managers, executives, leaders and more — play a huge role in employee well-being, engagement and the overall employee experience.
+Relationships at work — with managers, executives, leaders and more — play a huge role in improving employee well-being, engagement and the overall employee experience.
 In fact, according to the Limeade Institute, 70% of employees find organizational support in their teams and peers.

 We all know that people can make or break a company culture.
 Encourage employees to build professional relationships with their coworkers, so they feel excited to not only do the work they love, but with a team they love as well.